-The Company may be unable to enter into in-licensing agreements for the development of new products and outlicensing agreements for the distribution of its existing products.
+the marketing and distribution of distribution of the marketing and distribution of the marketing and distribution of the development of new products and out of the development of new products and out of the development of agreements for the development of new products and outlicensing agreements for the distribution of its existing products.
 The Company also faces and will continue to face, significant competition in seeking appropriate collaborators and marketing and distribution partners.
 Moreover, collaboration and distribution arrangements are complex and time-consuming to negotiate, document and implement.
 Reliance on these agreements exposes the Company to a number of risks, including the following:

-- Collaborators and marketing and distribution partners may not devote sufficient resources to the Company's products or product candidates; - Disputes may arise with respect to payments that the Company believes are due under such distribution and collaboration agreements; - Unwillingness on the part of collaborators and marketing and distribution partners to provide updates regarding the progress of its development, commercialization or marketing activities, or to permit public disclosure of these activities;
+- Collaborators and marketing and distribution partners may not devote sufficient resources to the Company's products or product candidates; - Disputes may arise with respect to payments that the Company believes are due under such distribution and collaboration agreements; - Unwillingness on the part of collaborators and marketing and distribution partners to provide updates regarding the progress of its development, commercialization or marketing activities, or to permit public disclosure of these activities; - Collaborators and marketing and distribution partners may terminate the relationship; disputes may arise in the future with respect to the ownership of rights to technology developed with collaborators; - Disagreements with collaborators and marketing and distribution partners could result in litigation or arbitration;

-- Collaborators and marketing and distribution partners may terminate the relationship; disputes may arise in the future with respect to the ownership of rights to technology developed with collaborators; - Disagreements with collaborators and marketing and distribution partners could result in litigation or arbitration; - Collaborators may elect to pursue the development of any additional product candidates and pursue technologies or products either on their own or in collaboration with other parties, including competitors; - Collaborators and marketing and distribution partners may pursue higher priority programs or change the focus of their programs, which could affect the collaborators' and marketing and distribution partners' commitment to their respective territories; - Collaborators and marketing and distribution partners may develop or distribute products that compete with the Company's products; and - The Company's pharmaceutical products are distributed to international markets where political and economic risks and uncertainties may exist.
+- Collaborators may elect to pursue the development of any additional product candidates and pursue technologies or products either on their own or in collaboration with other parties, including competitors; - Collaborators and marketing and distribution partners may pursue higher priority programs or change the focus of their programs, which could affect the collaborators' and marketing and distribution partners' commitment to their respective territories; - Collaborators and marketing and distribution partners may develop or distribute products that compete with the Company's products; and - The Company's pharmaceutical products are distributed to international markets where political and economic risks and uncertainties may exist.
 These risks and uncertainties could adversely affect the distribution of the Company's products to such markets.